Adedipupo/Adedipupo/README.md

 ### Hi there 👋
+I'm Adedipupo Benedict Jokanola,a Frontend Software Engineer in Nigeria.I love working with Javascript alot.
 <!--
 **Adedipupo/Adedipupo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+-->
 - 🔭 I’m currently working on ...
+Creating a new Docker Image for my application
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...Cloud Computing
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ...DeveOps related projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... how to go about App Engine and Kubenetes Engine
 - 💬 Ask me about ...
+Anything on React.js,Node.js,GCP
-- 📫 How to reach me: ...
+- 📫 How to reach me: ...twitter : @otunbadipo1
 - 😄 Pronouns: ...
+He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...I love Cookies
--->